 These lazy-going skeins flew on to the edge of the sand where, all at once, the birds lost formation and became a mass of individuals.
 The air was filled with wildly diving and corkscrewing bodies as they lost fifty feet or so in a matter of seconds.
 It felt as if they were going to settle but something caught their eye and off they all flew, in formation once more, after gaining the height they had lost.
 On and on they flew and vanished, only to reappear a few minutes later, but settle well out of sight.
 The whole sight and sound of those few minutes was fantastic; first the silence, then the clamour of the geese, finally fading into the distance, to leave silence in the air.
 There must have been well over five hundred grey geese in sight at once, but in the speed and excitement of them going we never learned whether they were Pinkfeet or another species.

 After the grey geese settled, the place settled down to its normal life.
 The sounds of birdsong break out over the countryside, and the missing waders started to appear.
 As we wandered back over the saltings, a flock of little birds about the size of sparrows flew past with an undulating flight.
 From the amount of white on the wings, we realised they were Snow-buntings, a species I had never seen before, but which Adam said were quite common here at this time of year.
 It is strange how one's ideas of scarcity can change in such a short space of time.
 Down south, the Snow-bunting is a rarity, and a flock would draw in bird-watchers from all over.
 It came as quite a shock to hear them so casually dismissed.
 By now it was drizzling, and we quickly walked over to the Hummel Rocks and sat down under the lee of the Old Man, one of the larger rocks.
 We felt rather sorry for ourselves, being both cold and wet, but soon forgot this when one of us spotted a tiny speck out at sea.
 This little creature was diving and playing continuously but we did manage to see that it was a tiny grebe, looking black and white in its winter plumage.
 The bird was making its way inshore and we soon had a splendid view of it diving and bobbing up in viciously breaking waves round the rocks below.
-It rode these like a cork, swimming with its neck very stiff and upright, for moments looking like a carved toy in a child's bath.
+It rode these like a cork, swimming with its neck very stiff and upright, looking like a carved toy in a child's bath.
 The next moment, it would dive and stay under water for long periods.
 Often, we noticed, it would see a wave about to break and dive headlong into it.
 I cannot believe that this was just the serious business of feeding and keeping alive.
 If ever I saw a bird enjoying itself and just playing for the sheer joy of living, this bird was it.
 We puzzled for some while as to what sort of grebe this bird was, the smaller ones are very similar in winter plumage, but a lucky glimpse through the telescope showed that its bill was slightly upcurved, which confirmed that it was a Black-necked grebe.
 This was another species I had not come across previously.
 It is a pity it is not more common, or easier to find, as it is a most attractive and delicate little bird.

 But it was not long before yet another new bird was added to my list.
 We were rather wet by now and, in crawling behind a rock trying to get out of the very penetrating, fine drizzle, we opened up a new bit of ground.
 Slightly below us and about fifteen yards away, was another small clump of rocks with four birds moving round the base.
 Three of them were Turnstones, which are always worth watching, and the other was a bird strange to both of us.
 The first thing I did was to make some notes in my sketch book and write down a full description, which was later noted in my diary and which I quote here in full.
 ‘Feeding with the Turnstones was a tubby bird about the same length as its companions, with a dark brown, slightly purple-sheened back and dark heavily streaked chest.
 It had a faint white streak at the end of the closed wing.
 The beak was largish and orange with a black tip, while the legs were yellow – lighter than those of the Turnstones.’
 When we looked through the books, we found that this description was almost word for word that used in at least two of them for the Purple sandpiper, and of course the rocky foreshore is the natural habitat for this bird, as it is for the Turnstone.
 This little group of birds was very tame, and we spent a long time watching them feeding.
 In fact when we did move off and had to come out into the open they paid little attention to us, whereas a Golden plover hidden nearby went off like an express train as soon as we showed an arm in the open.